-In 1988, I left New York and moved to a small seaside town in Massachusetts where I started writing for magazines and newspapers.
+In the late 1980s, I moved to a small seaside town in Massachusetts where I started writing for magazines and newspapers.
 I also worked with programmers and other creative artists on interactive multimedia projects for TV and CD-ROM.
-In the early 1990s, I began working with technologists from Mitsubishi Electric Research Laboratories (Cambridge, MA), and in 1995 we created Diamond Park, a groundbreaking social virtual reality project.
+In the early 1990s I began a long-term collaboration with technologists from Mitsubishi Electric Research Laboratories (Cambridge, MA), and in 1995 we created Diamond Park, a groundbreaking social virtual reality project.

 As one of the inventors of a fundamental 3D graphics patent, I was invited to become a co-founder of Mitsubishi's Multimedia Research Lab in Silicon Valley.
 I spent several years working in the high tech industry in the Bay Area, first on the creative and then on the business side.

 In 2000 I moved to the UK, where I have lived and worked ever since.
 As a artist, I have always been keen to explore new media and techniques and over the past couple of decades my work has ranged from digital photography to hand-printed textiles.
 I have also ventured into other creative fields: in 2004 I received a Diploma With Distinction in Garden Design and in 2010 I wrote a cookery book.

 More about my work: Selected Awards and Prizes: Simpson Travel 2016 Travel Writing Competition, Winner Lundy Island Calendar Competition (2011) National Trust, Avebury Circles in Time (Photography Competition) (2010) The International Garden Photographer of the Year,Muckin4Life, First Prize (2010) The International Garden Photographer of the Year, Early Bird Competition, First Prize, Garden Views Category (2008) Berkshire & Chilterns Life/CPRE 80th Anniversary Photography Competition, Runner Up, Landscape Category (2006) Burnham Beeches 125th Anniversary Photographic Competition, First Prize (2005).